 Over the past decade, the contact lens industry has experienced a global shift toward silicone hydrogel lenses that now represent approximately 50% of the global contact lens market.
-CooperVision's primary competitors control the majority of the silicone hydrogel segment of the market.
-CooperVision competes in the silicone hydrogel segment of the market with our Biofinity monthly spherical, toric and multifocal lenses, Avaira two-week spherical and toric lenses and MyDay single-use spherical lenses.
-We believe that the addition of Sauflon's clariti 1day brand of single-use sphere, toric and multifocal lenses provides CooperVision with the broadest product portfolio in the single-use silicone hydrogel market.
+CooperVision competes in the silicone hydrogel segment of the market with our Biofinity monthly spherical, toric and multifocal lenses, Avaira® two-week spherical and toric lenses, clariti 1day brand of single-use sphere, toric and multifocal lenses, and MyDay single-use spherical lenses.
+The clariti 1day and MyDay brands of single-use contact lenses provides CooperVision with the broadest product portfolio in the single-use silicone hydrogel market.

 In the toric lens market, a similar shift toward silicone hydrogel lenses has occurred, but we believe that lens manufacturers also continue to compete to provide the highest possible level of visual acuity and patient satisfaction by offering a wide range of lens parameters, superior wearing comfort and a high level of customer service, both for patients and contact lens practitioners.
-CooperVision competes based on its three manufacturing processes, including manufacturing processes recently acquired with Sauflon, yielding wider ranges of toric lens parameters, providing wide choices for patient and practitioner and superior visual acuity, as well as by offering excellent customer service, including high standards of on-time product delivery.
+CooperVision competes based on the fact that its three manufacturing processes, including the clariti manufacturing platform recently acquired with Sauflon, allows a broad range of toric lens parameters, which we believe provides wide choices for patient and practitioner and a high level of visual acuity.
+We also compete based on our customer and professional services.

-CooperVision's primary competitors have greater financial resources and larger research and development budgets and sales forces.
-CooperVision seeks to offer a high level of customer service through its direct sales organizations around the world and through telephone sales and technical service representatives who consult with eye care professionals about the use of the Company's lens products.
+CooperVision's primary competitors in the contact lens business have greater financial resources, larger research and development budgets, larger sales forces, greater market penetration and/or larger manufacturing volumes.
+CooperVision seeks to offer a high level of customer service through its direct sales organizations around the world and through telephone sales and technical service representatives who consult with eye care professionals about the use of our lens products.

 CooperVision also competes with manufacturers of eyeglasses and with refractive surgical procedures that correct visual defects.
-CooperVision believes that its contact lenses will continue to compete favorably against eyeglasses and there are opportunities for contact lenses to gain market share, particularly in markets where the penetration of contact lenses in the vision correction market is low.
-CooperVision also believes that laser vision correction is not a significant threat to its sales of contact lenses.
+CooperVision believes that there are opportunities for contact lenses to gain market share, particularly in markets where the penetration of contact lenses in the vision correction market is low.
+CooperVision also believes that laser vision correction is not a significant threat to its sales of contact lenses based on the growth of the contact lens market over the past decade.